The Quasi DIY Mattress: A Shortcut to Custom Comfort

 But if even that seems like more work than you wanna do (and that’s totally fair!), we can shortcut the process even further.

-We call it the Quasi DIY Mattress: a smart, mix-and-match setup that gives you vastly improved customization options along with way better longevity.
+We call it the Quasi DIY Mattress: a super simple mix-and-match setup that gives you vastly improved customization options along with way better longevity.

 What Is a Quasi DIY Mattress?